entorb/sql2csv/README.md

 # sql2csv

 ## Features
-* connects to a database
+* connect to a database
-* reads all .sql files of current directory
+* read all .sql files of current directory
-* executes one after the other
+* execute one after the other
-* writes results to text (.csv) and Excel (.xslx) files
+* export results set as text (.csv) and Excel (.xslx)

 ## Supported Databases
 * PostgreSQL